What is a PLO and What Can I Expect?

 Why are PLO meetings put in place?

-PLO’s take place if the Local Authority and the Social Worker are continually concerned about the welfare of a child, and if previous concerns have not been resolved through a Child Care Plan.
+PLOs take place if the Local Authority and the Social Worker are continually concerned about the welfare of a child, and if previous concerns have not been resolved through a Child In Need Plan or after a Child Protection Conference.
 This step is usually taken before progressing to Court.

 PLO meetings may result in Social Services telling you what they want you to do.
 This will then be put into a written agreement for you to sign.
 (Do ensure that you get advice from your solicitor before you sign this).